dvontrec/JS-Algorithms/singlylinkedlist/README.md

 - Store the current head property in a variable
 - Set the head property to be the current heads next property
 - Decrement the length by 1
-- return the falue of the node removed
+- Return the falue of the node removed

 ## Unshift